xma711/notebook/software_engineering/git/github/README.md

 # tryGithub
-For teaching how to use git and github
+For teaching how to use git and GitHub

-Advantages of using git and github
+Advantages of using git and GitHub
 -----------------------------------

 Git is a version-control software for source codes and text files
-and github is a web-based Git repository hosting service.
+and GitHub is a web-based Git repository hosting service.

-Git can be used locally without github.
+Git can be used locally without GitHub.
 It allows one to keep track of a full history of a repository locally.

-Github allows one to host the repository in their website and link it to your local repository.
+GitHub allows one to host the repository in their website and link it to your local repository.

-There are many advantages of using git and github:
+There are many advantages of using git and GitHub:

- - If you are doing a project alone, you can use git and github to log your progress neatly and you can jump to any past history when needed.
+ - If you are doing a project alone, you can use git and GitHub to log your progress neatly and you can jump to any past history when needed.

- - For a team project, you can collaborate each other using github easily.
-The team can incrementally add changes to a remote github repo without stepping on each other' toes.
+ - For a team project, you can collaborate each other using GitHub easily.
+The team can incrementally add changes to a remote GitHub repo without stepping on each other' toes.

  - It allows you to access the remote repo in any computer and you can clone the full history in any computer.